Rediscovering the Wanderer: restoration of sympathico-vagal disbalance in irritable bowel syndrome by neuromodulation – a novel therapeutic concept

 While its etiology remains poorly understood, IBS is now assumed to be caused by a malfunctioning of the gut–brain axis, often manifesting in sympathetico–vagal disbalance.
 However, no established therapies currently target this neurological disturbance.

-Hypothesis and Approach
+Hypothesis and Methodology

 I hypothesize that restoring the sympathico–vagal disbalance through autonomic neuromodulation can be an important novel therapeutic target in IBS.
-To achieve this, I will use transcutaneous electrical vagus nerve stimulation via the auricular nerve.
+To achieve this, I will:

-I will also develop a novel multimodal ‘vagal-autonomic neurosignature’ through combining actively and passively recorded biometrics and high-power field neuroimaging.
-This profile will allow identification of patients who could benefit from the new treatment approach.
+2. Develop a novel multimodal ‘vagal-autonomic neurosignature’ through combining actively and passively recorded biometrics and high-power field neuroimaging.

 Simultaneously, I will investigate mechanisms of action in a comprehensive manner, using experimental models and tools I have previously developed.